 a.
-After a successful defense the student, with assistance from the Program Director and Program Manager, will complete and submit the electronic "Advancement to Candidacy".
-This form, with required signatures, will be submitted to the Associate Dean of the Faculty of Graduate Studies (FGS).
-Candidacy is not official until the FGS formally approves the advanced to candidacy during the monthly FGS - Graduate Council meeting. b.
+At this time the student, with assistant from the program director, will complete and submit "Form A: Admission to Candidacy".
+This form, with required signatures, will be submitted to the Associate Dean of the Faculty of Graduate

+- Studies (FGS).
+Candidacy is not official until the FGS formally approves the advanced to candidacy during the monthly FGS Graduate Council meeting. - b.
 Once approved by FGS, the PhD candidate can use the designation and abbreviate as follows: PhD (can.) or PhD (c.).